-Firstly: adopt a calorie restriction diet.
-Calorie restriction is currently the only proven way of extending healthy life in mammals.
-While the present scientific consensus is that it will not extend life in humans to the same degree as in mice, calorie restriction has been shown in human studies to provide a range of other beneficial effects on health, such as a greatly lowered risk of suffering all common age-related medical conditions - and it is highly praised by practitioners.
-You can learn out more about calorie restriction at the CR Society website, and here at Fight Aging! you'll find introduction to calorie restriction that provides helpful guidelines to getting started.
+Firstly: adopt some form of calorie restricted diet, whether straight calorie restriction or some form of intermittent fasting.
+Calorie restriction and some implementations of intermittent fasting, such as alternate day fasting, are currently the most robustly, repeatedly proven way of extending healthy life in mammals.
+While the present scientific consensus is that these practices will not extend life in humans to anywhere near the same degree as in mice, calorie restriction and intermittent fasting have been shown in human studies to provide a range of other beneficial effects on health, such as a greatly lowered risk of suffering all common age-related medical conditions - and these approaches to diet are highly praised by practitioners.
+You can learn more about calorie restriction at the CR Society website, and here at Fight Aging! you'll find introduction to calorie restriction that provides helpful guidelines to getting started.

 Thirdly: take a modest amount of supplements appropriate to your age and health.
 There is a wealth of supplement information available, but much of it is worthless, propagated by irresponsible sellers.
 This is perhaps the hardest topic to research, and in the end you will have to make a number of decisions yourself based on incomplete or contradictory scientific evidence.
 The bottom line here, however, is that no presently available supplement or combination of supplements has been shown to provide even a fraction of the benefits of either calorie restriction or exercise, for all that they are widely supposed to be beneficial.